 • Set up permanent infrastructure in 18 of the 23 districts of Andhra Pradesh

-In its Silver Jubilee Year, L V Prasad Eye Institute has completed a century -- working out of 114 locations today!
-The LVPEI network includes a Centre of Excellence in Hyderabad, 3 tertiary centres in Bhubaneswar, Visakhapatnam and Vijayawada, 11 secondary and 94 primary care centres that cover the remotest rural areas in the state of Andhra Pradesh, India, as well as several City Centres.
-The Institute's innovative and comprehensive approach to community eye health, the LVPEI Eye Health Pyramid, has been adopted as a model by the government of India and by other developing countries.
+In its Silver Jubilee Year, L V Prasad Eye Institute has completed a century -- working out of 115 locations today!
+The LVPEI network includes a Centre of Excellence in Hyderabad, 3 tertiary centres in Bhubaneswar, Visakhapatnam and Vijayawada, 11 secondary and 95 primary care centres that cover the remotest rural areas in the state of Andhra Pradesh, India, as well as several City Centres.
+The Institute's innovative and comprehensive approach to community eye health, the LVPEI Eye Health Pyramid, has been adopted as a model by the Government of India and by other developing countries.

 LVPEI is a not-for-profit organization governed by two trusts: the Hyderabad Eye Institute and the Hyderabad Eye Research Foundation.
-The Institute is a World Health Organization Collaborating Centre for Prevention of Blindness and a Global Resource Center for VISION 2020: The Right to Sight initiative.The Institute's Kallam Anji Reddy campus in Hyderabad is accredited by the National Accreditation Board for Hospitals and Healthcare Providers (NABH).
+The Institute is a World Health Organization Collaborating Centre for Prevention of Blindness and a Global Resource Center for VISION 2020: The Right to Sight initiative.The Institute's Kallam Anji Reddy campus in Hyderabad and the Bhubaneswar Campus are accredited by the National Accreditation Board for Hospitals and Healthcare Providers (NABH).